devmaker.net

 └── README.md

-The common/ snippets are included in the device configs via `<<: !include`.
-This way, WLAN credentials, OTA passwords, and basic settings only need to be maintained in one place.
+The common/ snippets are pulled into the device configs via <<: !include.
+That way Wi-Fi credentials, OTA passwords and base settings only need to be maintained in one place.

-The GitLab CI Pipeline
+The GitLab CI pipeline

 The pipeline has three stages: